comit/sonoff-bridge/Visual-Studio.md

-How to setup and configure Visual Studio for Tasmota
+How to setup and configure Visual Studio for Tasmota.

 You tell me